isabella232/limitless-flows-blueprint/blueprint/index.md

 ![Send response block](images/012.png "Send response block")

 - ***Case 2*** - The Expert has expressed an opinion they believe the conversation is complete and this event is detected via the Limitless update type = ‘cust\_confirmation’.
-If a CSAT hasn’t already been sent, then this event triggers a CSAT link (shortened via a Data Action) to be sent to the customer.
+If a CSAT hasn’t already been sent, then this event triggers a CSAT link (shortened via a data action) to be sent to the customer.

 ![Confirmation of CSAT](images/013.png "Confirmation of CSAT")